Neunis/MobileAppDesign-Android/README.md

 ## MobileAppDesign-Android

 ### App Description
 Here we have the start of something new...to me, Mobile app development made possible by Code Path.
-I'm excited to learn about all the cool things that is possible to do for mobile app design.
+I'm excited to learn about all the cool things that is possible to do for mobile app design.<br>
 [x] Proper Introduction to Android Studio for Android mobile applications

 ### App Walk-though